List of Supergirl characters: Andrea Rojas / Acrata

 Andrea Rojas (Julie Gonzalo as an adult, Alexa Najera as a teen; seasons 5–6) is the CEO of Obsidian Tech, an old friend of Lena Luthor, a former girlfriend of Russell Rogers, and the new editor-in-chief of Catco Worldwide Media who Kara Danvers and James Olsen dislike.
 At a young age, Andrea's father Bernardo was having trouble at Obsidian Tech and she enlists Lena to help search the local ruins for the Acrata medallion.
-When Andrea finds it, she is approached by a male elderly representative of Leviathan who has her take the medallion so that Leviathan can use her services.
-When the female elderly representative Margot first appears to her, Andrea is told how to activate its abilities as she is sent to kill Governor Harper.
-Andrea persuades Margot to make use of Russel Rogers.
+When Andrea finds it, she is approached by an elderly male representative of Leviathan who has her take the medallion so that Leviathan can use her services.
+When the elderly female representative Margot first appears to her, Andrea is told how to activate its abilities before she is sent to kill Governor Harper.
+Andrea persuades Margot to make use of Russell Rogers.

 While running Cat Co., Andrea is being investigated by William Dey and his London Times colleagues, suspecting that she is head of an organized crime group.
 It is revealed that she has connections with Leviathan when Margot visited her stating that Rip Roar is in DEO custody.
 After the first attempt failed while also revealing to the viewers that she was the one who killed Caroline O'Connor, she turned to Lena for help.
-Lena provided a diversion for Supergirl so that Acrata can make off with Rip Roar.
+Lena provided a diversion for Supergirl so that Acrata could make off with Rip Roar.
 Acrata raids DEO HQ with the help of two Aurafacian-possessed humans.
 She is successful in this mission while the two Aurafacian-possessed humans were detained.
 After giving Lena the medallion, she witnesses Rip Roar getting sniped at the airport.
 The male elderly representative states that Leviathan still needs her services while Rip Roar has served his purpose.
 When Andrea states that Lena has the medallion, the male elderly representative states that her powers actually came from the darkness within her.
 Rama Khan later uses her in a plot to create a supervolcano in National City.
 This plot was thwarted by Supergirl and Martian Manhunter.
 Acrata teleports Rama Khan back to Leviathan's headquarters and flees.